The integro-differential closure of a commutative differential ring: Imposing additional relations of constants

 In Section~\ref{sec:free}, we considered a commutative differential ring that admits a quasi-integration and we constructed the free commutative integro-differential ring on it.
-In the construction below, we consider a commutative differential ring with a distinguished quasi-integration instead.
+In the construction below, we consider a commutative differential ring with a distinguished quasi-integration instead and we want to retain the integrals given by it.
 To this end, we introduce the concept of a (not necessarily commutative) quasi-integro-differential ring.
 Note that the following definition and lemma are a generalization of Definition~\ref{def:IDR} and Lemma~\ref{lem:IDRvariety}, no longer requiring the derivation to be surjective and turning integration into quasi-integration.

 \begin{definition} Let $(\mathcal{R},\Der)$ be a differential ring with ring of constants $\mathcal{C}$.
 Let $\Q:\mathcal{R}\to\mathcal{R}$ be a quasi-integration.
 Then, $(\mathcal{R},\Der,\Q)$ is called a \emph{quasi-integro-differential ring} and we denote the two induced projectors onto the kernels of $\Der$ and $\Q$ by